 This is particularly important for Blackpool Transport, whose network is often in flux: “In Blackpool we operate within a complex environment, with an ever-changing combination of both residents and visitors to the resort.
 A one-way-fits all solution simply wouldn’t suffice,” says Grindey.
 “Our visitor market needs to be able to access up-to-date information and travel with confidence, and we need to update information to cater to them on the fly.

 “Our relationship with Passenger has allowed us to achieve this.
-With Passenger’s app – and with Passenger Cloud working behind the scenes – the barriers that might traditionally prevent users from getting on the bus, such as not knowing when it’s going to turn up, or how much it’s going to cost, are removed.
+With Passenger’s app – and with Passenger Cloud working behind the scenes – the barriers that might traditionally prevent users from getting on the bus, such as not knowing when it’s going to turn up, or how much it’s going to cost, are removed, we also constantly do truck driver recruiting to make sure we have enough qualified staff at hand to fulfill the trips on time.
 We can readily update information as necessary to paint the most current picture of our network.
 That way, passengers remain fully informed and don’t encounter problems when finding and boarding their bus.”

 “Passenger has truly helped us to put the person at the heart of public transport.”